 Answering Machine Detection (or AMD) can tell you in real time whether a call has been answered by a human or a machine, so you can tailor your experience accordingly.
 Outbound calling use-cases where Answering Machine Detection is particularly important include following up on potential leads, providing customers with critical updates or collecting information via voice surveys.

 The Telnyx voice API offers industry leading accuracy of over 97%, whereas Twilio’s version has an accuracy level of 95%.

 Bottom Line: Telnyx and Twilio both offer feature-rich voice APIs, but the Telnyx API gives developers more flexibility and control, enabling granular customization.
-If you’re looking for a provider that offers high uptime, low latency and great support, all at significantly lower costs—look no further than Telnyx.
+If you’re looking for a provider that offers low latency and great support, all at significantly lower costs—look no further than Telnyx.
 Schedule a Twilio vs Telnyx breakdown call with our experts to learn how these benefits can help your communications.

 Messaging Comparison (SMS API)